akai-z/gpg-key-fingerprint-verifier/README.md

 # GnuPG Key Fingerprint Verifier

 GnuPG Key Fingerprint Verifier is a shell tool that allows to verify a GPG key before importing/adding it.

 Beside verifying GPG keys with their fingerprints, the tool will also check whether GPG keys import files
 contain any malicious keys that are embedded with the actual keys.
+Where the maximum allowed keys in an import file is `1`.

 ## Requirements